🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 How can the demand be met?

 The body can neither produce vitamin B2 itself nor store it properly.
-Therefore, a regular supply of nutrition is indispensable.
+Therefore, a regular supply through nutrition is indispensable.
 Since riboflavin is contained in many animal and plant foods, this is usually not a problem, regardless of the exact diet.

 Which foods are rich in vitamin B2?